-Here are the top eight reasons our clients shared why they made the choice to have Dr. Prasad help them look their best.
+Here are the top eight reasons patients shared why they chose to have Dr. Prasad help them look their best.

 Prior to eye lift surgery, the area is cleansed and a local anesthesia is administered.
 Using his minimal incision technique, Dr Prasad removes excess fat and tissue on the upper eyelid, then the skin and muscle are re-draped, and the incision is sutured closed.
 There tends to be less bruising when the eye lift surgery is done that way.

 Upper eyelid surgery (blepharoplasty) is performed to remove hooding over the eyes.
 Lower eyelid blepharoplasty addresses the bags (puffy eyes) appearing under the eyes that give a person an exhausted expression.
 Upper eyelid surgery is performed through the lid crease and the scar is well hidden whether the eyes are open or closed.

 Many of Dr. Prasad’s clients ask, “where are the stitches?” when they look in the mirror after the eye lift surgery is performed .
 Upper eyelid surgery is not just a simple removal of extra skin – in fact, the skin plays only a part of the procedure.Sculpting the soft tissue and creating a natural appearance is more of an art rather than technique alone.